Selective serotonin reuptake inhibitor: Sigma receptor ligands

 In addition to their actions as reuptake inhibitors of serotonin, some SSRIs are also, coincidentally, ligands of the sigma receptors.
 Fluvoxamine is an agonist of the σ1 receptor, while sertraline is an antagonist of the σ1 receptor, and paroxetine does not significantly interact with the σ1 receptor.
-None of the SSRIs have significant affinity for the σ2 receptor, and the SNRIs, unlike the SSRIs, do not interact with either of the sigma receptors.
+None of the SSRIs have significant affinity for the σ2 receptor.
 Fluvoxamine has by far the strongest activity of the SSRIs at the σ1 receptor.
 High occupancy of the σ1 receptor by clinical dosages of fluvoxamine has been observed in the human brain in positron emission tomography (PET) research.
 It is thought that agonism of the σ1 receptor by fluvoxamine may have beneficial effects on cognition.
 In contrast to fluvoxamine, the relevance of the σ1 receptor in the actions of the other SSRIs is uncertain and questionable due to their very low affinity for the receptor relative to the SERT.

 Anti-inflammatory effects

 The role of inflammation and the immune system in depression has been extensively studied.
-The evidence supporting this link has been shown in numerous studies over the past ten years.
+The evidence supporting this link has been shown in numerous studies over the past decade.
 Nationwide studies and meta-analyses of smaller cohort studies have uncovered a correlation between pre-existing inflammatory conditions such as type 1 diabetes, rheumatoid arthritis (RA), or hepatitis, and an increased risk of depression.
 Data also shows that using pro-inflammatory agents in the treatment of diseases like melanoma can lead to depression.
 Several meta-analytical studies have found increased levels of proinflammatory cytokines and chemokines in depressed patients.
 This link has led scientists to investigate the effects of antidepressants on the immune system.

-SSRIs were originally invented with the goal of increasing levels of available serotonin in the extracellular spaces.
+SSRIs were originally invented to increase levels of available serotonin in the extracellular spaces.
 However, the delayed response between when patients first begin SSRI treatment to when they see effects has led scientists to believe that other molecules are involved in the efficacy of these drugs.
 To investigate the apparent anti-inflammatory effects of SSRIs, both Kohler et al. and Więdłocha et al. conducted meta-analyses which have shown that after antidepressant treatment the levels of cytokines associated with inflammation are decreased.
 A large cohort study conducted by researchers in the Netherlands investigated the association between depressive disorders, symptoms, and antidepressants with inflammation.
 The study showed decreased levels of interleukin (IL)-6, a cytokine that has proinflammatory effects, in patients taking SSRIs compared to non-medicated patients.